mitc-mcla/mitc-mcla.github.io/_posts/2016-06-05-how-i-traveled-the-world-in-6-months.markdown

 <p id="footnote6"> </p>[6] A great resource for understanding entry into ANY foreign territory.
 Occasions I used it on my trip:

 + Entry into the European Union (Schengen Area) - 90 day limit.
 + Entry into India - 30 day Indian eVisa required.
-Sample <a href="https://goo.gl/photos/g58LQxd32YAVFrmaA" target="_blank">eVisa</a>.
+Sample eVisa (https://goo.gl/photos/g58LQxd32YAVFrmaA).
 Must submit application at least 4 days before the flight departs for India.
 Must have a friend’s address in India to be permitted in prior to the flight.
 + Entry into China - mainland China requires a valid Visa prior to the trip.
 No visa is required for Hong Kong and Macau.

 <p id="footnote7"> </p>[7] A powerful collection of the most extraordinary places on Earth.

 <p id="footnote8"> </p>[8] Walking tours are especially great.
 The tour guide acts as a protector.
 I learned new things and I had the ability to meet new friends in my tour groups.
 Walking and learning is stimulating.
 A good 2-hour tour costs roughly $10-15.
-Specifically, I recommend <a href="http://paris-walks.com" target="_blank">Paris Walks</a> and <a href="http://www.walks.com" target="_blank">London Walks</a>.
+Specifically, I recommend Paris Walks http://paris-walks.com and London Walks (http://www.walks.com).

 <p id="footnote9"> </p>[9] Google Flights is a simple and easy tool to find the best flights.

 How to navigate Google Flights:

 1. Enter starting point and destination point (click the plus sign to add nearby airports).
-2. If the dates are flexible, click the calendar and browse <a href="https://goo.gl/photos/nYDYRnusMdAw1uix7" target="_blank">month-to-month</a> to find the best prices.
+2. If the dates are flexible, click the calendar and browse month-to-month https://goo.gl/photos/nYDYRnusMdAw1uix7 to find the best prices.
-3. If the location is flexible, click the map and browse <a href="https://goo.gl/photos/F3YrDQxzvBs36TkT9" target="_blank">area-to-area</a> to find the best prices.
+3. If the location is flexible, click the map and browse area-to-area https://goo.gl/photos/F3YrDQxzvBs36TkT9 to find the best prices.

 If a traveler is time and location flexible, extremely cheap flights are common.
 If a traveler is flexible in one or the other, but not both, cheap flights are less common.